CopernicaMarketingSoftware/Documentation/SMTPeter/en/webhooks.md

 as opens, clicks, profile edits and bounces.

 The data you receive is very rich and allows you to easily link it to the data already present in your system.
-SMTPeter receives the IP address and HTTP headers of the incoming request and adds the e-mail address, profile data and linked tags to send to you.
-Based on this information it is easy to add the information to the correct profile.

 ## Setting up Webhooks